 It won’t take much convincing to get folks out and buying avocados.
 The merits of guacamole are not really up for debate: delicious, dippy, and delightful.
-The “good fat” tag is widely associated with the curious fruit and this quality can be utilized in a myriad of dishes, from salad dressings to pasta sauces to “ice cream.”
-Avocados are so diverse that they even spotlight in beauty products.
+The “good fat” tag is widely associated with the curious fruit, and this quality can be utilized in a myriad of dishes, from salad dressings to pasta sauces to “ice cream.”
+Avocados are so diverse that they are even featured in beauty products.
 One author (i.e. yours truly….) enjoys avos to such an extent that he currently lives on an avocado farm and couldn’t make it through this paragraph without grabbing one for a bit of mid-article snacking.
 That’s just how it goes when it comes to avocados.

 That’s right.
 Pick up your jaws, buckle in, and let’s take a look at the virtuousness that is an avocado seed and how we might take advantage of it.

 Avocados are well-known health promoters that are packed with vitamins and antioxidants that do wonders for our skin, blood, tissue, and organs.
 But the seed is actually where most of the fruit’s nutritional potential resides.
 The seed holds 70 percent of the avocado’s antioxidants, including the well-respected polyphenols associated with green tea.

 But … that’s not it!
 Avocado seeds have more soluble fiber than even top-tier fiber providers.
 It has antioxidants that help regulate intestinal function and have even been shown to prevent tumor growth.
 Additionally, the oil within ups the amount of collagen in our skin, keeping it young and wrinkle-free, as well as shining up the hair so that we remain good-looking, too.

 Why would we throw all of that amazingness in the trash?